schuyler1d/fakeredis/README.md

 in Redis it appears to be perfectly legitimate to have `SORT myset ALPHA LIMIT 0 5`, but in fakeredis this will currently return a syntax error.

+Also, the HyperLogLog commands `PFADD`, `PFCOUNT` are implemented as sets rather than a true HyperLogLog datastructure, thus storage is actually O(n) and the `PFCOUNT` result is always exact unlike the approximate result from Redis.

 I'm totally open to discussion on both points.